-(1) During the three months ended March 31, 2020, the Company identified and recorded provisions for impairment at two vacant properties.
+(1) During the three months ended March 31, 2021, the Company identified and recorded provisions for impairment at two vacant properties and seven tenanted properties.

 Real Estate Investments

 The Company's investment properties are leased to tenants under long-term operating leases that typically include one or more renewal options.
 See Note 4-Leases for more information about the Company's leases.